-Adur & Worthing Economic Strategy (ES)
+Adur & Worthing Economic Strategy and Data

-In partnership with key local stakeholders we are actively monitoring key shifts in activity.
-These include matters such as business closures, redundancy, resident and employee wellbeing and resilience, business creation and growth areas, employment support, employment opportunities, business need and business support.
+In partnership with key local stakeholders we are actively monitoring key shifts in activity, including business closures, redundancy, resident and employee wellbeing and resilience, business creation and growth areas, employment support, employment opportunities, business need and business support.

-Need assistance?
 Get in touch:

 Economic Development, Place & Economy

-Page last updated: 09 March 2021
+Page last updated: 03 June 2021